Tania Morales

-Tania Paola Morales Bazarte (born 22 December 1986), known as Tania Morales, is a Mexican footballer who plays as a midfielder in the Liga MX Femenil and the Mexico national team.
+Tania Paola Morales Bazarte (born 22 December 1986), known as Tania Morales, is a former Mexican footballer who last played as a midfielder in the Liga MX Femenil and the Mexico national team.
 Internationally, she has represented Mexico's under-20 and senior teams.

 From 2017 to 2021, she was a member of C. D. Guadalajara, nicknamed the Chivas and the Rebaño Sagrado, where she was the team's captain.
-In 2022 she was traded to Cruz Azul where she is also the captain.
+In 2022 she was traded to Cruz Azul where was also the captain.
+In 2023 she played with Queretaro.
+On 2 December 2023, Morales announced her retirement from football.

 Club career

 Tania Morales was born in Guadalajara, Jalisco on 22 December 1986.

 In 2017, Morales joined Guadalajara and was chosen as captain of the team for the inaugural season of the Liga MX Femenil.
 She scored seven goals and tallied two assists during the Apertura tournament.
 On 4 November 2017, Morales scored the first and only Olympic goal in the league.

 The Chivas won the league championship on 24 November 2017 after defeating Pachuca in the second match of a two-match playoff.
 Morales had an assist in the victory.
 The matches drew record-setting crowds of 28,955 and 32,466 spectators.

 In the Clausura 2018 tournament Morales scored five goals.

 As of September 2020, Morales is the player who has made most appearances in Guadalajara history.